burakulas/detocs/README.md

 **9**.
 Click the "Submit" button to start the process.

+## ##
 ### Detection on Kepler EBS ###

-*detocs_k.py* written for detection patterns on [Kepler EBS](https://archive.stsci.edu/kepler/eclipsing_binaries.html) dataset. *kepler_ebs_sample.csv* file is a sample that the code can process.
-It creates a folder with the timestamp in name and move the images with annotations there.
-A summary file is also creted in order to check the confidences.
+*detocs_k.py* was written to test the known systems with Kepler data and to detect patterns on [Kepler EBS](https://archive.stsci.edu/kepler/eclipsing_binaries.html) dataset. *kepler_ebs_sample.csv* file is a sample that the code can process.
+It creates a folder with the timestamp in the name and moves the images with annotations there.
+A summary file is also created to check the confidence values.